The Individuals with Disabilities Education Act (IDEA) states that all children in the U.S. have a right to a "free appropriate public education."

 The people who attend make up a team.
 That team will discuss how to best meet your child's educational needs.
 To prepare for the meeting -- and if your child is able to articulate answers -- you may find it helpful to ask your child questions about school such as:

-Understanding how your child and his or her team view your child's strengths and weaknesses can be a big help in the development of the IEP.
+Understanding how your child and their team view your child's strengths and weaknesses can be a big help in the development of the IEP.